This post is sponsored by the Arbor Day Foundation. All opinions are mine alone.

 To give your berries a longer shelf-life, harvest in the morning after the dew has dried.
 Ripe berries will detach easily from the plant.
 Place the berries in a shallow contain to avoid crushing.

-Don’t wash the berries until you are ready to use them.
 The storage life of red raspberries is 2-3 days when refrigerated.

 paul kleim says